8 Strategies for Helping Kids Adjust to a Divorce

 Posted Feb 02, 2013

-Divorce is not easy for parents or kids.
-Everyone in the family feels a tremendous sense of loss and anxiety.
-The family as they know it, will no longer be the same.
 In order for parents to be of the best help to their kids, they need to work with their own emotions, especially a common guilt they feel towards their kids.
 It is helpful for parents to recognize that coupling is one of the hardest things to do in the world and as a result divorce occurs in 50% of all marriages.
 It is nothing to be ashamed of.
 In many cases, it is better for everyone involved to sever a relationship that is causing grief.
 Children experience a great deal of anxiety when they live with constant parental discord.
 In fact, in many situations, children do better when they relate to each parent alone in a healthier environment.
-If parents accept their decision and present it as natural part of life, they can help their kids to overcome the difiiculties.
-Here are some starategies for handling the challenges ahead:
+If parents accept their decision and present it as natural part of life, they can help their kids to overcome the difficulties.
+Here are some strategies for handling the challenges ahead:

 5. Avoid talking badly about the other parent or blaming the individual, even if you are angry.
 Children love and need both of their parents.
 They can easily experience a loyalty conflict and feel badly and this will deter an open dialogue.
 Children need to feel both of their parents are valuable because each child is a composite of their two parents.